 Gutters, Storm Drainage, And WHAT ARE Dry Wells???

 Another super fun way to spend $5k is gutters.
 We went back and forth for months about white versus copper, ultimately deciding that copper might actually be too much on this white house (looks better on darker houses IMHO).
 So we listened to ARCIFORM and just got white metal (not plastic).
 They are very important up here, I get that.
 But that’s not where it ends.
 Yes, they installed gutters, but the downspouts went directly into this kitchen patio (and the foundation).
-Native Northwest called it pretty quickly and suggested we put in storm drainage – something you don’t need in California, but you really do in Oregon.
+Northwest Native Landscapes called it pretty quickly and suggested we put in storm drainage – something you don’t need in California, but you really do in Oregon.
 Water is insidious.
 We are not going to mess with flooding, mold, foundation problems, etc. So they put in storm drainage that led to a dry well that deposited in the middle of the lawn (admittedly I don’t totally know what that means, but there are NO water issues even on the days that don’t ever stop raining so a big thank you to Dan’l’s crew).